snap-stanford/ogb-web/_docs/neurips2022/participate.md

     - Institution
     - Email address
 - **Rules**: Promise to follow the [rules](../rules).
-- **Honer code**: I acknowledge that the email address is my own and all the information written here is correct and finalized.
+- **Honor code**: I acknowledge that the email address is my own and all the information written here is correct and finalized.
 Whenever I am asked to prove them, I can immediately respond through the indicated email address.
 If not, I understand that I will be disqualified from the competition.

 **Important: After the registration, you will receive a response receipt email with all the above information on it (in case you didn't get it, please check your spam folder as well).
 Please keep the receipt email for your subsequent test submissions.**
 As you see below, you will need to enter the information you have registered here.